Dortmund chief not planning Pulisic sale

 Pulisic admitted that he could play in the Premier League "one day" amid speculation linking him with a move to Chelsea, while Liverpool and Tottenham are also said to be interested in signing the midfielder.

-USA international Pulisic has made just four Bundesliga starts for Dortmund having struggled with injuries so far this season but Zorc said he is very much in head coach Lucien Favre's plans.
+United States international Pulisic has made just four Bundesliga starts for Dortmund having struggled with injuries so far this season but Zorc said he is very much in manager Lucien Favre's plans.

 Responding to suggestions that Pulisic could be a target for Premier League clubs in the January transfer window, Zorc told Kicker: "We've known these rumours for many years.